 Long drifts require better and harder hook sets.
 Due to slacks and stretch in the line many guys do not get good hook sets when their float is way down the river and they miss fish because of this.

-Got A Question About Cover The Water When Float Fishing
+Got A Question About Covering The Water When Float Fishing

 Hopefully, that gives you a good idea of how to cover the water better.
 If you have a question, comment, or tip about covering the water when float fishing just let me or other readers know in the comments section below.